Story by Ryan Murdock, Photos by Simon Vaughan

 “This place has real historical connections,” John said, as we walked through the church’s moss-covered lich gate.
 “The first religious community here was established by Saint Dubricius—St. Dyfrig in Welsh.
 Geoffrey of Monmouth claimed Dyfrig crowned King Arthur at a nearby Roman site called Caerleon.
 And Dyfrig was a real person.
 This places Arthur in the correct time frame, if he were real.”

 Our detective wasn’t the type to mess around with sightseeing.
-We made our way straight down the vast, echoing centre aisle to a small apse tucked away near the altar.
+We made our way straight down the vast, echoing center aisle to a small apse tucked away near the altar.
 John pointed to a stained-glass window showing three figures: Tewdrig, King Arthur and Cadwaladr.

 “Now have a look here.
 This is a Victorian-era window, so it obviously came much later and isn’t a historical source.
 But it depicts Arthur as a Romano-Briton, which would have been correct.”
 The Romans left Britain in AD 410, and the Britons still hadn’t come on the scene.
 “If Arthur did exist, this is probably the type of clothing he would have worn.”

 Despite Hollywood images and later legends, suits of armour wouldn’t be invented for many hundreds of years.
-John pointed to the man in the centre of the triad.
+John pointed to the man in the center of the triad.
 “I believe Geoffrey’s Arthur was the grandson of Tewdrig.
 And that the fragments he used to weave his fiction and tales were based on actual events and actual people who lived.
 I’m going to show you exactly who I think they were.”

 Having set the stage with some rather stunning stained-glass visuals, Detective John turned and walked down the aisle.
 “Come on then.
 Our next set of clues is a bit of a drive.”